 - 701.16a To shuffle a library or a face-down pile of cards, randomize the cards within it so that no player knows their order. - 701.16b Some effects cause a player to search a library for a card or cards, shuffle that library, then put the found card or cards in a certain position in that library.
 Even though the found card or cards never leave that library, they aren't included in the shuffle.
 Rather, all the cards in that library except those are shuffled.
-Abilities that trigger when a library is shuffled will still trigger. - 701.16c If an effect would cause a player to shuffle one or more specific objects into a library, but none of those objects are in the zone they're expected to be in, that library isn't shuffled.
+Abilities that trigger when a library is shuffled will still trigger. - 701.16c If an effect would cause a player to shuffle one or more specific objects into a library, that library is shuffled even if none of those objects are in the zone they're expected to be in or an effect causes all of those objects to be moved to another zone or remain in their current zone.

 Example: Guile says, in part, "When Guile is put into a graveyard from anywhere, shuffle it into its owner's library."
 It's put into a graveyard and its ability triggers, then a player exiles it from that graveyard in response.
-When the ability resolves, nothing happens.
+When the ability resolves, the library is shuffled.